FleekHQ/space-daemon/README.md

 ## Running from source

-After cloning this repo, you can run it from source by running `go run ./cmd/space-daemon -devMode=true`.
+After cloning this repo, you can run it from source by running `go run ./cmd/space-daemon -dev`.
 Consider that you will need the following environment variables exported in your system:

 ```
 IPFS_ADDR=[Your IPFS node address]